-Board of Directors and Partners
+Board of Directors and Partners Ferrellgas L.P.

-Ferrellgas L.P.

-We have audited the accompanying consolidated balance sheets of Ferrellgas L.P. (a Delaware partnership) and subsidiaries (the "Partnership") as of July 31, 2018 and 2017, the related consolidated statements of operations, comprehensive income (loss), partners' capital (deficit), and cash flows for each of the three years in the period ended July 31, 2018, and the related notes and schedule (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Partnership as of July 31, 2018 and 2017, and the results of its operations and its cash flows for each of the three years in the period ended July 31, 2018, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Ferrellgas, L.P. (a Delaware partnership) and subsidiaries (the "Partnership") as of July 31, 2019 and 2018, the related consolidated statements of operations, comprehensive income (loss), partners' deficit, and cash flows for each of the three years in the period ended July 31, 2019, and the related notes and schedule (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Partnership as of July 31, 2019 and 2018, and the results of its operations and its cash flows for each of the three years in the period ended July 31, 2019, in conformity with accounting principles generally accepted in the United States of America.